Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Main Results

 Lemma \ref{lemma4} implies that the communication frequency of each learner is proportional to its task hardness.
-In addition, choosing larger trigger constants $\{\xi_d\}$ and a smaller stepsize $\alpha$ will reduce the communication frequencies of all learners.
+In addition, choosing larger trigger constants $\{ \xi\}$ and a smaller stepsize $\alpha$ will reduce the communication frequencies of all learners.
 However, such choice of parameters will generally require many more iterations to achieve a desirable accuracy.
-To formally characterize the overall communication overhead of solving DRL, we define the communication complexity of solving the DRL problem \eqref{opt0} as the number of needed uploads to achieve $\epsilon$-policy gradient error; e.g., $\min_{k=1,\cdots,K} \|\nabla{\cal L}(\bbtheta^k)\|^2\leq \epsilon$.
+To formally characterize the overall communication overhead of solving distributed RL, we define the communication complexity of solving the distributed RL problem \eqref{opt0} as the number of needed uploads to, with high probability, achieve $\epsilon$-policy gradient error; e.g., $\min_{k=1,\cdots,K} \|\nabla{\cal L}(\bbtheta^k)\|^2\leq \epsilon$.

 Building upon Theorem \ref{theorem1} and Lemma \ref{lemma4}, the communication complexity is established next.